Longreach, Queensland: Heritage listings

+Economy

+4.9% of the population works in beef cattle farming compared to 0.7 per cent nationally.

 Facilities

 Longreach has a visitor information centre, swimming pool, Powerhouse Museum and parks.
 Shopping facilities in the town include IGA, FoodWorks and Prices Plus.
 As part of nationwide restructuring, Target Country closed its store on Eagle Street in April 2021.

 Longreach Regional Council operates the Longreach Library at 106 Eagle Street.

 The Longreach branch of the Queensland Country Women's Association has its rooms in Duck Street.
 There is also a branch of the Queensland Country Women's Association in the former Morella (now part of Longreach).

 Until 2021, Longreach had a local cinema.
 Star Cinema Longreach operated for 33 years before closing due to a combination of the COVID-19 pandemic and the rise in popularity of streaming services.
 Prior to the construction of the modern Star Cinema in 1988, films were shown at the Roxy Theatre which was rebuilt and reopened in 1953 after a fire destroyed the original premises in 1952 forcing films to be temporarily screened in the shire hall.